cathydutton/cathydutton.github.io/_drafts/2017-03-19-Back-to-basics-CSS.md

 Paragraph on not wanting to tie fall backs in for grid put can post Css do that for me?

-Freshen up, grid variables etc, SVG.
+Freshen up,
+grid
+variables etc
+Nesting would be missed but you should only nest states of selectors (hover focus etc) and really we shouldnt need many of those if default styles are inherited.

+, SVG.
 Includes.
 So what am I using sass for.
 Mixinns, nesting, functions.
 How else can we do that, is it worth it, post CSS